“Trying to manage a project without project management is like trying to play a football game without a game plan“ – K. Tate.

 - It offers a time tracking feature that records the time each team member spends on every task

 - Provides features of team collaboration software

 - Allows you to check your project progress

 Takeaway: It’s a low-cost project management platform with an array of features you cannot afford to overlook.

 Microsoft Project – The user-friendliness of spreadsheets

 One of the most popular project management tools is the Microsoft Project or MS Project, developed and sold by Microsoft.
-This tool is specially designed for project managers to take complete control over projects and track all their projects’ progress.
+This tool is specifically designed for project managers to take complete control over projects and track all their projects’ progress.